docker-library/docs/yourls/content.md

     -d %%IMAGE%%
 ```

-The following environment variables are also honored for configuring your YOURLS instance:
+The YOURLS instance accepts [a number of environment variables for configuration](https://yourls.org/#Config).
+A few notable/important examples for using this Docker image include:

 -	`-e YOURLS_DB_HOST=...` (defaults to the IP and port of the linked `mysql` container)
 -	`-e YOURLS_DB_USER=...` (defaults to "root")